OlegDyukel/CorporateActions/README.md

 ### 1. Prerequisites

 - Python 3.9+
+- Internet access; respect each source’s terms of use and robots policies.
-- An account with the SEC EDGAR system to get a User-Agent string.
+- For the default U.S. SEC connector: `EDGAR_IDENTITY` and `EDGAR_EMAIL` to form a compliant User-Agent.
-- A Telegram Bot Token and Channel ID (optional).
+- Optional: Telegram Bot Token and Channel ID for Telegram notifications.
-- An email account for sending notifications (optional).
+- Optional: Gmail account (or SMTP app password) for email notifications.

 ### 2. Installation